Collegiate Summer Training FAQ

 When are applications due?

-We encourage all applicants for the summer program to have applications in by March 30, with acceptances starting by mid-April.
+We encourage all applicants for the summer program to have applications in by end of day April 12, with acceptances starting by late-April.
 Application can be found here.

 How many athletes can the program serve?

 Participation is very limited, based on level of fitness and room for lodging

 How much training support will be provided?
 What expenses will I need to cover?

 Athletes will accrue all costs outside of Center-provided coaching, transport to training, and room/board.